 So then, what does “core strength or stability exercise” even mean?

-- That there is a unique group of “core” muscles working independently of other trunk muscles.
+- There is a unique group of “core” muscles working independently of other trunk muscles.
 In normal human movement, muscles do not work in isolation.
 They co-contract.
 Even when you are doing an exercise to target a specific muscle or muscle group, it may target that group more than another muscle group, but no muscle works in isolation.

 - Planks are the best!
 Wrong.
-Compound movements are much more effective, although the plank or various exercises from hands and knees position may increase and develop awareness skills, the level of activation measured is too low to see actual strength gains.
+Compound movements are much more effective.
+Although the plank or various exercises from hands and knees position may increase and develop awareness skills, the level of activation measured is too low to see actual strength gains.

 Another useful effect of core stabilisation training is its ability to increase lactate threshold (Navalta and Hrncir Jr, 2007).
 A positive effect for those who like to train, as the ability to work the muscles harder, as a result of this higher lactate threshold, could increase hypertrophy.